-Derived classes can override this function to make it dispatch specific kinds of messages in other ways.
+Derived classes can override DispatchMessage() to make it dispatch specific kinds of messages in other ways.
 For example:

 '''

 void MyWindow::DispatchMessage(BMessage message)

 {

-Lock();

 if ( message->what == MAKE_PREDICTIONS )

 predictor->GuessAbout(message);

 else

 BWindow::DispatchMessage(message);

-Unlock();

 }

 '''

 The message loop deletes every message it receives when the function that DispatchMessage() calls, and DispatchMessage() itself, return.
 The message should not be deleted in application code (unless DetachCurrentMessage() is first called to detach it from the message loop).